tuddman/deepstream-client-clj/README.md

 `(ds/handle-incoming-msgs c handler-fn)`

-note: the user-defined `handler-fn` should take one paramater, `message`, which can process each message as it arrives from the server. e.g:
+note: the user-defined `handler-fn` has one paramater, `message`, which when passed as the argument processes each message as it arrives from the server. e.g:

 ```
 ;; example implementation of a handler-fn: